brianstokesUT/Hybrid-Jay/Bioinformatics/README.md

 + Green Jay (*Cyanocorax yncas*)

-Reads from the hybrid individual were compared against available sequences of the candidate species in NCBI Databases using BLAST+.
+Reads from the hybrid individual were compared against available representative sequences of the candidate species using BLAST+.
+Publically available sequencing data for each species was limited, so we performed variable amounts of data perp for each species so that they could be compared with eachother while minimizing sampling bias.
 Data collection and prep is described breifly within appropriate sections and may be split between mitochondria and autosomal sources.

 ## Eurasian Magpie (*Pica Pica*) Data Generation
 ### *P. pica* Mitochondrial Data